 - Working women’s incomes are critical in supporting their families.
 More than two out of five mothers (42 percent) were sole or primary breadwinners, bringing in at least half of family earnings, and another 22 percent were co-breadwinners, bringing in between 25 percent and 49 percent of earnings, in 2015 (the most recent year for which data are available).

 - Many working mothers earn low wages.
-One in five working moms of very young children works in a low-wage job that typically pays $10.50 per hour or less.
+One in five working mothers with very young children (ages three and under) work in a low-wage job.

 - Families with working mothers rely on a variety of types of child care.
-Children under age five with employed mothers are in the following primary child care arrangements: 25.2 percent are in a center or preschool; 26.6 percent are cared for by a relative (other than a parent); 19.6 percent are cared for by their father; 9.8 percent are in family child care (a non-relative who cares for a small number of children in the provider’s home); and 3.1 percent are cared for by a non-relative in the child’s own home, with the remainder in some other arrangement or no regular arrangement.
-Many children have a secondary arrangement as well—7 percent of children under age five with employed mothers are in multiple arrangements.
+Children under age five with employed mothers are in the following types of child care as their primary arrangement: 25.2 percent are in a center or preschool; 26.6 percent are cared for by a relative (other than a parent); 19.6 percent are cared for by their father; 9.8 percent are in family child care (a non-relative who cares for a small number of children in the provider’s home); 3.1 percent are cared for by a non-relative in the child’s own home; and the remainder are in some other arrangement or no regular arrangement.
+Many children have a secondary arrangement as well—26.7 percent of children under age five with employed mothers are in multiple arrangements.

 - Families may choose care based on considerations such as cost, convenience, and comfort with the provider.
 A range of factors go into families’ choice of care.
 Some families can rely on a grandparent or relative to provide care, while others do not have a close relative nearby who is available and capable of providing care.
 Some families are able to place their child in a high-quality child care program, while others have to settle for lower-quality care because they cannot afford better options.